malyok/upside/README.md

 # Possible improvements
 Lambda handler uses regexp functionality to extract data.
 Probably, usage of HTML parsers like Beautiful Soup or lxml may improve the speed of processing.
 The main flow is synchronized it would be great to switch to async functionality.
+Add S3 storage for storing history instead of local.

 # Testing
 Cover main.py script with unit tests that must check the following cases: